-A permit to prune or remove applies to significant trees under the Port Phillip Local Law 1 and would apply to the Sycamore Maple in the front setback, and the Desert Ash in the rear yard.
+A permit to prune or remove applies to significant trees under the Port Phillip Local Law 1 and would apply to the Chinese Cedar in the front setback, and with confirmation potentially the neighbours Silver Banksia.

 A significant tree permit is required for private land in addition to any planning permit required by the Port Phillip Planning Scheme.